Postrelski/Banking-Web-Application/README.md

 Made with JS, HTML, & CSS.

-Allows users to login, transfer money to other others, request loans from bank, & to close their own accounts.
+Allows users to login, transfer money to other users, request loans from bank, & to close their own account.

 Sorting feature allows users to view all transaction in ascending order.